 Hood To Coast / Portland To Coast Relays has sold out on opening day of registration for 19 consecutive years, and places an additional 40,000 people on the waiting list.
 Hood To Coast Washington sold out in just two hours, and was an overnight success.
 Hood To Coast Pacific City will be capped at just 350 teams, so don’t miss this opportunity to experience The Original.

-For the first time since 1989, teams will have the opportunity to travel the final 77 miles of this epic race course.
+Teams will have the opportunity to travel the final 78 miles of this epic race course, or the last 54 miles for the walk.
 Just like inaugural Hood To Coast Washington, this is a one-day, one-van, six-member team relay.
 Each participant will complete two legs along the 12-leg race course.
 All legs will feature an electrolyte and water stop, and efficient transition from each exchange to the next.

 Participants will once again experience the beauty of The Original race course with each leg showcasing something special, such as scenic waterways, serene forests, and a sandy finish at the Pacific Ocean near Cape Kiwanda and Haystack Rock.

 Just like the current Hood To Coast, the new HTC Pacific City experience brings together teams to conquer a breathtaking course, creating life-long bonds and memories for years to come.
 HTC is an all-inclusive event with runners and walkers of all ages and abilities, attracting elite competitors and a diverse international audience.

 RACE COURSE: Hood To Coast Pacific City is 78 miles long for running teams, the walking course will be 52 miles (walk will begin at Exchange 4 – A-1 Logging).
 See Course Maps for more route info